Racism in the United States: Nazi Germany's inspiration from American racism

-The U.S. was a global leader in codified racism, and its race laws fascinated Adolf Hitler and other German Nazis, who praised America's system of institutional racism, believing it to be a model to follow in their Reich.
+The U.S. was a global leader of nations where there was codified racism, and as a result, its race laws fascinated Adolf Hitler and other German Nazis, who praised America's system of institutional racism, believing that it was a model which they should follow in their Reich.
 Hitler's book Mein Kampf praised America as the only contemporary example of a country with racist ("völkisch") citizenship statutes in the 1920s.
-The National Socialist Handbook for Law and Legislation of 1934–35, edited by lawyer Hans Frank, contains a pivotal essay by Herbert Kier on the recommendations for race legislation which devoted a quarter of its pages to U.S. legislation—from segregation, race based citizenship, immigration regulations, and anti-miscegenation.
+The National Socialist Handbook for Law and Legislation of 1934–35, edited by lawyer Hans Frank, contains a pivotal essay by Herbert Kier on the recommendations for race legislation, a quarter of its pages are devoted to U.S. legislation—from segregation, race based citizenship, immigration regulations, and anti-miscegenation laws.
 Nazi lawyers were inspired by American laws when they designed their own laws in Nazi Germany, including racist citizenship laws, and anti-miscegenation laws which inspired the two principal Nuremberg Laws—the Citizenship Law and the Blood Law.

-Hitler and other Nazis were also inspired by America's 19th century westward expansion, believing it to be a model for the expansion of German territory into the territories of other nations and elimination of their indigenous inhabitants.
+Hitler and other Nazis were also inspired by America's 19th century westward expansion, believing that it was a model for the expansion of German territory into the territories of other nations and the elimination of their indigenous inhabitants.
 In 1928, Hitler praised the United States for having "gunned down the millions of Redskins to a few hundred thousand, and now keep the modest remnant under observation in a cage".
-On Nazi Germany's expansion eastward, in 1941 Hitler stated, "Our Mississippi [the line beyond which Thomas Jefferson wanted all Indians expelled] must be the Volga, and not the Niger."
-In a later speech Hitler stated, "in the East a similar process will repeat itself for a second time as in the conquest of America", and Nazi troops "had a duty to look upon natives as Redskins".
+On Nazi Germany's expansion eastward, in 1941 Hitler stated, "Our Mississippi [the line beyond which Thomas Jefferson wanted all Indians expelled] must be the Volga, not the Niger."
+In a later speech, Hitler stated, "in the East a similar process will repeat itself for a second time as in the conquest of America", and Nazi troops "had a duty to look upon natives as Redskins".